Conley's Ford Covered Bridge

-Conley's Ford Covered Bridge was built in 1906 and crosses Big Raccoon Creek on County Road 550 East close to County Road 720 South, in Parke County, IN.
+Conley's Ford Covered Bridge was built in 1906 and crosses Big Raccoon Creek on County Road 550 East close to County Road 720 South, in Raccoon Township, Parke County, Indiana.
 The bridge is a single span Burr Arch Truss structure.
 The Conley's Ford Covered Bridge was built by J. Lawrence Van Fossen.

 History

 Unlike the other covered bridges in Parke County, Conley's Ford was made of white pine, and not poplar.
 The bridge also lays claim to being the world's fourth longest single span covered bridge.

 It was added to the National Register of Historic Places in 1978.

 In 1991 the bridge was re-sided and re-roofed.
 It also had its "Daniels Portals" converted into "Britton Portals" along with the build date being changed to "1907" from "1906-07".
 From old photos it is known that commissioners, auditors, treasurer and builder were once included on the portals.